Virus Relief: Merrill Removes Mid-Year Test for Team Payouts

 Merrill introduced the client-engagement incentive two years ago for the dual purpose of encouraging team membership, which permits sales specialization and creates obstacles to leaving for other firms, and of gluing customers to advisory accounts that generally generate more predictable fees than transactional accounts, and to bank services.

 More than 80% of Merrill’s 14,000-plus brokers work on teams, company officials said.

 Merrill has not to date implemented other compensation modifications to help brokers cope with the crisis, said people familiar with its policy announcements.
-It will continue with its mid-year measurement of new account and asset growth, clawing back 1% from the previously calculated advisor payout as of June 30 if they are not on target to add at least four net new households for the year (two by midyear) and another 100 basis points if they fail to meet a prescribed minimum of new assets.
+It will continue with its midyear measurement of new account and asset growth, clawing back 1% from the previously calculated advisor payout as of June 30 if they are not on target to add at least four net new households for the year (two by midyear) and another 100 basis points if they fail to meet a prescribed minimum of new assets.
 [Editor’s Note: Merrill in June reduced the midyear household growth requirement to one new household.]